Generating and updating control findings - AWS Security Hub

 AWS Security Hub generates findings by running checks against security controls.
 These findings use the AWS Security Finding Format (ASFF).
 Note that if the finding size exceeds the maximum of 240 KB, then the Resource.Details object is removed.
 For controls that are backed by AWS Config resources, you can view the resource details on the AWS Config console.

 Security Hub normally charges for each security check for a control.
 However, if multiple controls use the same AWS Config rule, then Security Hub only charges once for each check against the AWS Config rule.
-If you turn on consolidated control findings, Security Hub generates a single finding for a security check even when the control is included in multiple enabled standards.
+If you enable consolidated control findings, Security Hub generates a single finding for a security check even when the control is included in multiple enabled standards.

 For example, the AWS Config rule iam-password-policy is used by multiple controls in the Center for Internet Security (CIS) AWS Foundations Benchmark standard and the Foundational Security Best Practices standard.
 Each time Security Hub runs a check against that AWS Config rule, it generates a separate finding for each related control, but only charges once for the check.

-Consolidated control findings
+Consolidating control findings

 Turning on consolidated control findings may also affect findings that third-party integrations receive from Security Hub.
 Automated Security Response on AWS v2.0.0 supports consolidated control findings.